-If you are flying into Nartia Airport in Japan, you may want to consider staying over a few nights in Narita City just southwest of the airport.
+If you’re flying to Nartia Airport in Japan, you may want to consider staying over a few nights in Narita City just southwest of the airport.

-Take the Keisei Line directly from the airport to Narita Station and get off.
+Take the Keisei Line from the airport to Narita Station and get off.

-Note that there are 2 different lines and stations in Narita – the Keisei Line and the JR lines at the JR station.
+There are 2 different lines + stations in Narita – the Keisei Line + the JR lines at the JR station.
 Both stations are within a few blocks of each other near the town square.
 Don’t get these confused with the stations at the airport.
 Narita City is actually a few miles southwest of the airport.